-4. Keep it Fresh and Fun!
+4. Keep it fresh and fun

 Some marketers make use of shortened texts when sending out SMS.
-Thus, you can use abbreviations such as "ur" for your "txt" for text, "FTW," for the win, etc. However, when using such abbreviations, please keep it to a minimum and do not let it compromise on message clarity and readability.
+Thus, you can use abbreviations such as "ur" for your "txt" for text, "FTW," for the win, etc. However, when using such abbreviations, please keep them to a minimum and do not let them compromise on message clarity and readability.

 You can personalize this further by changing the writing style of your text messages depending on the age of the receiver.
 For older customers don't use any shorthand and write like you would for a short email or letter with perfect English and in a professional manner.

 However, when writing for a younger audience you can include shorthand to be relatable and even insert gifs, images and memes when making contact.
 Make sure that your key message is still easy to interpret and don't go overboard, just use it to make your texts more friendly.

 When creating your personalized text messages campaign, make sure that your brand's voice stays consistent in each SMS you send out.
 Also, keep your texts simple and straight to the point but with extended links where recipients can get more info.
 Please make sure you apply best practices in addition to these tips above to help make SMS marketing work for your brand and generate more revenue.